 You are almost assured 100% that you will make considerable gains in this business.

 If you have access to a more extensive capital base, you will make much more by buying and developing the land then selling it off.

-This can work very well in the outskirts of Nairobi such as Kamulu, Joska, Isinya, Ngong, Kiserian and other towns where land is still inexpensive.
+This can work very well on the outskirts of Nairobi, such as Kamulu, Joska, Isinya, Ngong, Kiserian, and other towns where land is still inexpensive.